mccoy-lab/MAGE/data/QTL_results.md

 8. `geneSymbol`: The [HGNC](https://www.genenames.org/) gene symbol of the tested gene
 9. `variantPIP`: The posterior inclusion probability (PIP) that the lead variant is causal for the tested gene
 10. `variantCredibleSet`: The ID of the credible set to which the lead variant belongs (within the tested gene)
 11. `log2_aFC`: An estimate of the effect of the lead variant on expression of the tested gene as measured by log2(aFC).
-This value is used as the effect size of the lead variant and it's credible set in downstream analyses
+This value is used as the effect size of the lead variant and its credible set in downstream analyses
 12. `log2_aFC_error`: The standard error of the log2(aFC) estimate
 13. `log2_aFC_c0`: The estimate of the "reference" expression of the tested gene.
 This describes the expected expression of the gene (as log2[counts]) on a haplotype that contains the reference allele for causal variants
 14. `log2_aFC_min_95_interv`: The lower limit of the 95% CI around the `log2_aFC` estimate